Gas sensors

 We are working on devices dedicated to gas detection.
 The target species are, for example, methane, CO, CO2 (biomass regulation, estimation of thermal condensers, municipal landfills, lagoons, etc.) for industrial or environmental applications, but also ethylene for biological and agri-food applications, NO or formaldehyde for in/outdoor pollution applications.
 We are also working with Montpellier Hospital to study a diagnostic solution in exhaled air, based on the measurement of specific biomarkers.

 The sensors must be compact, lightweight and versatile, enabling real-time in situ measurements.
 We are working on several approaches that exploit photoacoustic spectroscopy using tunable semiconductor lasers.
-These are single-frequency sources with distributed feedback emitting in the 2 to 19 µm range, based on several type of active regions such as InGaAsSb/Al(In)GaAsSb quantum wells, InAs/AlSb quantum cascade or even interband cascade.
+These are single-frequency sources with distributed feedback emitting in the 2 to 19 µm range, based on several type of active regions such as InGaAsSb/Al(In)GaAsSb quantum wells, InAs/AlSb quantum cascade or even interband cascade lasers.
 These spectroscopic techniques are extremely selective and highly sensitive.

 Recent results